Evaluation Methodologies in Software Protection Research: Methodology

-Relatively few multi-perspective papers are labeled with more than one of the obfuscation, analysis, and deobfuscation labels. \Cref{tab:multiperspectives} lists the various ways in which those papers contribute on those three fronts.
-Only the 0.9\%~$\hat{=}$~5/\totalPapers{} papers papers marked with an * in \cref{tab:multiperspectives} contribute novel offensive or defenses techniques and at once evaluate the impact when their adversaries would adapt their strategy.
-This is a tiny number of papers.
-Software protection is an arms race between defenders and attackers, a.k.a.\ a cat and mouse game.
-In case evaluating a countermeasure against one's own contribution requires a considerable research or engineering effort, it is perfectly acceptable to publish the initial contribution and the countermeasure separately.
-However, we think it occurs much more often that not a lot of work is needed to evaluate the impact of (small) adaptations by adversaries.
+\bemph{Our survey includes few multi-perspective papers, and even fewer papers (1.2\%~$\hat{=}$~7/\totalPapers{}) that contribute novel techniques and at once evaluate the impact of countermeasures that adversaries might adopt}. \Cref{tab:multiperspectives} lists the various ways in which multi-perspective papers contribute.
+This lack of multi-perspectivism is important because SP is an arms race between defenders and attackers, a.k.a.\ a cat and mouse game.
+In case evaluating a countermeasure against one's own contribution requires a considerable research or engineering effort, it is acceptable to publish the initial contribution and the countermeasure separately.
+However, we think it occurs much more often that one can evaluate the impact of (small) adaptations by adversaries with relatively little effort.
 In such cases, it is warranted for reviewers and readers to expect and demand such an evaluation in the papers.
 This is all the more important because a crucial aspect of MATE attackers' modus operandi is to find and exploit the attack-path-of-least-resistance.
-Whenever some novel protection is proposed and evaluated that supposedly impacts some path-of-least-resistance, it is therefore important to evaluate whether there are no trivially similar alternative paths-of-least-resistance that are not impacted.
-A best practice for software protection researchers that make a cat or mouse move is therefore to look ahead and evaluate at least the smallest next moves that can be anticipated.
-This best practice expectation was explicitly raised at the aforementioned Dagstuhl seminar, and the feeling was also that the existing literature was lacking in this regard.
-Our survey and the above number confirm this.
+Whenever some novel SP is proposed and evaluated that impacts some path-of-least-resistance, it is important to evaluate whether there are no trivially similar, alternative paths-of-least-resistance remain unimpacted.
+A best practice for SP researchers that make a cat or mouse move is therefore to look ahead and evaluate at least the smallest next moves that can be anticipated.
+This best practice expectation was explicitly raised at the aforementioned Dagstuhl seminar.

+\bemph{Our survey confirms that the literature is lacking with respect to multi-perspectivism and direct countermeasure evaluation.}